bharathi-tenneti/RHACM-GitOps-MultiTenancy-Demo/README.md

     oc apply -f ./ArgoCDInstances
 ```

+Note: `Red Hat OpenShift GitOps` operator does not need to be installed on managed clusters because we are going to use `ApplicationSet` from the hub cluster to `push` applications to managed clusters.
+The ArgoCD server instance running on the hub cluster connects to target remote clusters to deploy applications defined in the `ApplicationSet`.

 9. All blue applications are in `blueargocd` namespace.

     a.
 Grant `blue-sre-group` group admin access to `blueargocd` namespace.
 Log into OCP console and go to `User management` `Groups` `blue-sre-group`.
 Go to `Role binding` tab and create a binding.
 Type `Namespace role binding`, role binding name `blue-sre-group`, namespace `blueargocd`, role name `admin`